gamblevore/speedie/Documentation/jbin.md

 * Speed of parse and render
 * **Way** smaller when storing binary files
 * Won't ever change.
-Jeebox does get tweeks from time to time, but Jbin doesn't need any.
+Jeebox does get tweaks from time to time, but Jbin doesn't need any.
 * Really easy to write parsers for in other languages, like javascript.

 #### Jbin disadvantages